lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Avitus Draconis acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | 100 Gald    |

 This event occurs if Lilith is in the party.
-After Stahn Acquires the "Destiny's Child" titles he can trigger a scene in Johnny's Mansion.
+After Stahn acquires the "Destiny's Child" titles he can trigger a scene in Johnny's Mansion.
 The scene shows an exchange between Johnny's mother, who treats him like a child when he returns to his hometown after a long absence, and Johnny, who treats his mother ill out of embarrassment.
-After Stan and his friends see this and chastise Johnny for not understanding the importance of parents, his mother gives him 100 Gald as pocket money for his remorse.
+After Stahn and his friends see this and chastise Johnny for not understanding the importance of parents, his mother gives him 100 Gald as pocket money for his remorse.